obonaventure/cnp3/book/network/network.rst

  - `Destination unreachable` : a `Destination unreachable` ICMP message is sent when a packet cannot be delivered to its destination due to routing problems.
 Different types of unreachability are distinguished :

-   - `Network unreachable` : this ICMP message will be sent by a router that does not have a route for the subnet containing the destination address of the packet
+   - `Network unreachable` : this ICMP message is sent by a router that does not have a route for the subnet containing the destination address of the packet
-   - `Host unreachable` : this ICMP message will be sent by a router that is attached to the subnet that contains the destination address of the packet, but this destination address cannot be reached at this time
+   - `Host unreachable` : this ICMP message is sent by a router that is attached to the subnet that contains the destination address of the packet, but this destination address cannot be reached at this time
-   - `Protocol unreachable` : this ICMP message will be sent by a destination host that has received a packet, but does not support the transport protocol indicated in the packet's `Protocol` field
+   - `Protocol unreachable` : this ICMP message is sent by a destination host that has received a packet, but does not support the transport protocol indicated in the packet's `Protocol` field
-   - `Port unreachable` : this ICMP message will be sent by a destination host that has received a packet destined to a port number, but no server process is bound to this port
+   - `Port unreachable` : this ICMP message is sent by a destination host that has received a packet destined to a port number, but no server process is bound to this port

- - `Fragmentation needed` : this ICMP message will be sent by a router that receives a packet with the `Don't Fragment` flag set that is larger than the MTU of the outgoing interface
+ - `Fragmentation needed` : this ICMP message is sent by a router that receives a packet with the `Don't Fragment` flag set that is larger than the MTU of the outgoing interface

  - `Redirect` : this ICMP message can be sent when there are two routers on the same LAN.
 Consider a LAN with one host and two routers : `R1` and `R2`.
 Assume that `R1` is also connected to subnet `130.104.0.0/16` while `R2` is connected to subnet `138.48.0.0/16`.
-If a host on the LAN sends a packet towards `130.104.1.1` to `R2`, `R2` will need to forward the packet again on the LAN to reach `R1`.
+If a host on the LAN sends a packet towards `130.104.1.1` to `R2`, `R2` needs to forward the packet again on the LAN to reach `R1`.
 This is not optimal as the packet is sent twice on the same LAN.
 In this case, `R2` could send an ICMP `Redirect` message to the host to inform it that it should have sent the packet directly to `R1`.
-This will allow the host the send the other packets to `130.104.1.1` directly via `R1`.
+This allows the host to send the other packets to `130.104.1.1` directly via `R1`.

  .. figure:: fig/network-fig-165-c.png
    :align: center